 She died when she was just 17 months old.
 Today, July 22, would have been her 49th birthday.

 Last night as I lay in the black of night, away from the collective consciousness of the world, deep in slumber, I had a deep dream:

-I want to give you the 411 on real love, whether it be friendly, familial, or romantic:
+I want to give you the 411 on good love, whether it be friendly, familial, or romantic:

-Love does NOT toss you away like a used Kleenex or a Dixie cup.
+Love does NOT toss you away like a used Kleenex or a paper Dixie cup.
 EVER.

 “We all live in hiding.
 In one way or another, each of us conceals pieces of ourselves from the rest of the world.
 Some people hide because their lives depend on it, others because they don’t like being seen.
 And then there are the special cases, the ones who hide because… because… because they just want someone to care enough to look for them.” ~ U.S. Marshal Mary Shannon, “In Plain Sight, Season 1, Pilot”